JasonShen-SH/mase/docs/labs/practical2_rs1923.md

 ## 3. Implement the brute-force search as an additional search method within the system, this would be a new search strategy in MASE.

-Currently within the system, we facilitate TPE sampler (a kind of Bayesian optimization method) of optuna.
+Currently, the system employs the TPE sampler from Optuna, which is a Bayesian optimization method.

-We could also choose the **BruteForceSampler** of optuna for optimizing hyperparameters.
+Alternatively, the BruteForceSampler from Optuna can also be utilized for hyperparameter optimization.

 <pre>
 # optuna.py within search strategies
 def sampler_map(self, name):